albirrkarim/react-speech-highlight-demo/README.md

   Goto the [Vanilla Speech Highlight](https://vanilla-speech-highlight.vercel.app)

-I make demo for outputing the viseme into console.log. just open the browser console and play the prefer audio example (english). and you will see the word and viseme in the current timing of played tts.
+I made a demo for outputting the viseme into console.log.
+Just open the browser console and play the preferred audio example (english), and you will see the word and viseme in the current timing of played TTS.

 </details>